jsmarier/data-science-toolbox_assignment-8/my-book_assignment-8/getting-data.md

 # Getting Data

 Whether we use Python or Google Sheets, the first step of our project is to import data.
-For the purpose of this experiment, we will use a `CSV` version of a City of Ottawa dataset (ADD LINK TO SOURCE) listing the building, demolition, and pool enclosure permits delivered in 2021.
+For the purpose of this experiment, we will use a `CSV` version of a City of Ottawa dataset {cite}`openottawa` listing the building, demolition, and pool enclosure permits delivered in 2021.
 The `CSV` file is [available here](https://raw.githubusercontent.com/jsmarier/course-datasets/main/ottawa-building-permits-2021.csv).

 ## Importing the Data